tokusumi/markdown-embed-code/README.md

 ### How to use - workflow example

-Override README.md and push by action:
+Override README.md and push by action if readme is changed:

 ```yaml